croupiers/croupier-rb/README.md

     dist.generate_sample(100) #=> returns an array of 100 random numbers following an exponential with rate 1.7 dist.generate_number #=> returns one random number following an exponential with rate 1.7

+It's posible to instantiate each Distribution class directly:

+    dist = Croupier::Distributions::Exponential.new(:lambda => 1.7)

+or calling Distributions methods:

+    dist = Croupier::Distributions.exponential :lambda => 1.7

+To get a list of all available distributions/methods in Distributions module call ```list```

+    Croupier::Distributions.list

 ## How to generate a distribution.

 There are several ways.
 The easiest one is to override ```generate_number``` or ```generate_sample``` (one is enough).